British Aviation Services: History

-In 1945, Capt A.G.
-Lamplugh, head of the British Aviation Insurance Group, and Air Cdre Griffith J. ("Taffy") Powell, its chief technical officer, persuaded that company's shareholders to establish British Aviation Services as a new company to ferry US-built airliners to their European customers.

-Following British Aviation Services' incorporation in 1946, Powell got in touch with W.S.
+In 1945, the Second World War recently ended, Capt A.G.
+Lamplugh, head of the British Aviation Insurance Group, and Air Cdre Griffith J. ("Taffy") Powell, its chief technical officer, persuaded that company's shareholders to establish British Aviation Services as a new consulting company able to ferry US-built airliners to their European customers.
+Following British Aviation Services Ltd.' incorporation in November of that same year, Powell got in touch with W.S.
 Robinson, chairman of London based mining company Zinc Corporation.
 That meeting resulted in Robinson appointing Powell as the Zinc Corporation's adviser.

 One of Powell's first visits in his new capacity as adviser to the Zinc Corporation took him to Broken Hill, Australia, also known as Silver City.
-This visit resulted in the decision to set up a new air transport operator to serve the mining industry, to be named Silver City.
+This visit resulted in the decision to set up a new air transport operator to serve the mining industry, to be named Silver City Airways.
 Silver City Airways was incorporated on 25 November 1946.
 British Aviation Services became one of the new airline's shareholders, initially taking a 10% stake.
-It took full control of Silver City Airways in 1948, as a result of buying out the other shareholders.
-The decision to become Silver City's sole shareholder coincided with British Aviation Services' strategic move to become an airline operator in its own right under the Britavia name to operate trooping flights.
+It took full control of Silver City Airways in 1949, as a result of buying out the other shareholders.
+The decision to become Silver City's sole shareholder coincided with British Aviation Services' strategic move to become an airline operator in its own right under Britavia name to operate trooping flights.

-Eoin Mekie, a Glaswegian lawyer, became the new chairman of the reorganised British Aviation Services (BAS) Group in 1950.
+In July 1946 BAS USA-Europe ferry flights started while in the following year charter operations were launched.
+Eoin Mekie, a Glaswegian lawyer, became the new chairman of the reorganised British Aviation Services (BAS) Group in 1950 as the company transformed itself in a holding concern.
+Flight operations had been transferred to Britavia in late 1949.

-In 1953, BAS Group announced its intention to take over Aquila Airways, Britain's last remaining flying boat operator.
+In early 1953, BAS Group announced its intention to take over Aquila Airways, Britain's last remaining flying boat operator.
 According to BAS's official statement regarding the proposed Aquila takeover, this transaction envisaged the acquisition of Aquila's entire share capital "partly on a cash and partly on a share exchange basis".
 It furthermore entailed the relocation of Aquila's administrative and reservation offices to BAS's central London premises and the continuation of all flying boat operations as a separate entity under Aquila managing director Barry Aikman.
 BAS's official statement moreover foresaw an expansion of flying boat activities and an increase in the associated fleet and facilities as well as additional services to and from Portugal, including Madeira.
+The take-over was consummated in the month of March.

 The same year, BAS acquired Lympne-based Air Kruise, an independent airline operating charter and pleasure flights using passenger-configured de Havilland Dragon Rapides and Douglas Dakotas.
-Air Kruise's regular charter flights across the English Channel between Lympne and Le Touquet formed the basis of what would become Silver City's passenger division.
+Air Kruise's regular charter flights across the English Channel between Lympne and Le Touquet formed the basis of what would become Silver City's passenger Southern division.